juan-instructor/pomegranate/README.md

 ![pomegranate](./design/desktop.png)

+3. In `index.html` file, you will see some pre-made code.
+For this challenge, you `CANNOT` add/remove anything to the element `header` or any of its children elements.
+This means, you can't add any attributes, change class names, etc.

-3. Your folder structure should look like
+4. Your folder structure should look like

 ```text
 .